microsoft/wineryjs/README.md

 # Winery.js

-Winery.js is a framework to enable services to run experiments along with serving production traffic on the same servers.
+Winery.js is a framework that enables services to run experiments along with production traffic in the same process.
 Besides A/B testing, it supports experimentation at per-request level, which minimizes turnaround time when code evolves fast.
 Winery.js also provides a structure for creating applications declaratively, with the access to [Napa.js](https://github.com/Microsoft/napajs) capabilities, such as multi-threading, pluggable logging, metric, and etc. Before this work was branched out as an open source project, it has been used in Bing to empower feature experiments for machine learned models.

 ## Installation
 ```